- Try asking the host not to serve alcohol, or to let you know before they do so you can leave beforehand.

 One may choose to follow this opinion depending on one’s family dynamics.

-If you are fearful (or in some cases, certain) that ties with your family could be harmed if you don’t attend the gathering, this may be something to consider.
+You may want to consider if you are fearful (or in some cases, certain) that ties with your family could be harmed if you don’t attend the gathering.

 Some converts have families that don’t even know they’re Muslim because of fear of negative repercussions, or their families could be actively hostile towards them about their choice of religion; this would be another reason to follow this opinion.